Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Users-To-ResourceOwner-Groupmemberships/README.md

 ## Remarks
-- The Productassignments are granted and revoked.
-Make sure your configuration is correct to avoid unwanted revokes This groupmembership sync is desinged to work in combination with the [Exchange Online Shared Mailboxes to Products Sync](https://github.com/Tools4everBV/HelloID-Conn-SA-Sync-Exchange-Online-SharedMailbox-To-SelfService-Products).
+- This Resource Owner sync is designed to work in combination with the [Exchange Online Shared Mailboxes to Products Sync](https://github.com/Tools4everBV/HelloID-Conn-SA-Sync-Exchange-Online-SharedMailbox-To-SelfService-Products).
 If this is not configured, this sync task might not work (as the resource owner groups probably won't exist) and might need changes accordingly.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell scheduled task, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/115003253294-Create-Custom-Scheduled-Tasks) pages_